 No. The P-trap exists so a small pool of water creates a barrier preventing fumes and smells from backing out from the sewer line into your bathroom.

-Your hero, the licensed plumber, will not only clear the P-trap of sand, but he will make sure there are not other clogs in the bathroom system, just to make sure further drain cleaning isn’t necessary.
+Your hero, the licensed plumber, will not only clear the P-trap of sand, but he will make sure there are not other clogs in the bathroom system, just to make sure further drain cleaning services aren't necessary.

 2. Contractors Don’t Care – AKA Mudding Compound Doesn’t Belong in the Sink